E-Hajj/Ahmad/README.md

  2. Testing the Sensors

-     2.a You will need to insall some of the code and libraries, so please type these command lines
+     2.a You will need to install some of the code and libraries, so please type these command lines

      ```sudo apt-get update```
      ```sudo apt-get install build-essential python-dev python-smbus git```